Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Create Automation](images/PrefectAutomationCreate.png)

 2. First, we need the trigger (the event that causes the automation to start).
-We select **Custom** as the type, and write "drift.detected" as the matching event and "dataset.auc" as the resource.
-This is the even name I've set in the project code.
+We select **Custom** as the type, and write "**drift.detected**" as the matching event and "**dataset.auc**" as the resource.
+This is the event name I've set in the project code.
 It may not appear listed in prefect cloud search as you type, but that is not a problem.
 Configuration should look like following image.
+Set 1 time within 1 minute for demostration purposes (every time we have a drift, we receive a mail).

 ![Automation Trigger](images/PrefectAutomationTrigger.png)

-3. Next, as action we pick _Send a notification_.
+3. Click Next, and as **Action Type** we pick _Send a notification_  (you may need to scroll down on the dropdown selector).
 We can leave the default content.
 Now we click on the **Block** option to fill it.

 ![Automation Action](images/PrefectAutomationAction.png)

 4. In the **Block** option we have to input the mail (or mails) address that receive the notification alert.
+Use the "**Add +**" option and select _Email_.

 ![Automation Mail](images/PrefectAutomationMail.png)

-5. We set the email-block with your e-mail as in the picture and confirm.
+5. We set the block with your e-mail as in the picture and confirm.
+Save your automation and you're done.

 ### [Firebase](https://firebase.google.com/).